Grow Within: Career Development Funding

 - Based on academic achievement and financial need

 Early Ed.
-Teacher Development
+Teacher Dev.
+Grant

-- For prekindergarten teachers and paraprofessionals with or without credentials
+- For paraprofessionals without credentials

-- Preparation for TK classroom teaching
+- Preparation for teaching in a TK classroom

 Golden State Teacher Grant

-- Up to $20,000 available
+- Up to $10,000 available

 - For those pursuing teaching credentials